juliatogr/3Dgame/README.md

 ## How to Play

+When in the screen appear an UI with buttons, you can iteract with them with the mouse

 During the game, you can move using the following keys:
 - w: forward
 - s: backward